-However, if the shareholders are unspecified, it does not matter who or how they work.
+However, if the shareholders are unspecified, it does not matter who is working how.

 From someone else's perspective, transparency numbers and governance will be the first priority, so the atmosphere will probably be different than when they were integrated.

-This is natural because the logic that binds organizations together changes.
+This is natural because the logic that unites organizations changes.

 Usually, all the money earned by the father and mother is the family's capital, and how it is spent is management.

-However, what would happen if more than half of the family capital was invested by someone unspecified?
+However, what if more than half of the family capital is invested by someone unspecified?

 When you spend money, you feel "something hard to spend".

 If it is overspent and returns are low, the father or mother role may be dismissed and someone else sent in.

 Every three months a goal is set, and failure to meet it requires an explanation and may result in the family's departure.